Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 If you’ve got a lot of apps and programs installed on your Windows 10 system, you might want to move them to another drive to free up space.
 It may also be necessary to change your default install location.
 Happily, all of these things are possible.

 Windows has a built-in utility that allows you to move modern apps to a location of your choice.
-Although this method doesn’t work for traditional desktop programs, it’s still possible to move these, too.
-Let us show you how.
+Although this method doesn’t work for traditional desktop programs, it’s still possible to move these programs to another drive.

-It’s quick to move apps that you’ve installed yourself, but the process of moving anything else will require additional work.
+It’s quick to move most of the native Windows apps, but the process of moving anything else will require additional work.
+First, we’ll outline the process for Microsoft Store apps, then we will take a look at traditional desktop programs.

-Press Ctrl + I to bring up the Settings menu.
-Now click System, then select Apps & features from the left-hand navigation.
+Press Windows key + I to bring up the Settings menu and click Apps.
+You should be on the Apps & features page of the left-hand navigation.

 Scroll to the app that you want to move and select it from the list.
 Now, click Move.
-Select the new drive location from the dropdown, then click Move.
+Select the new drive location from the dropdown, then click Move again.

 You can repeat the process if you ever want to move the app back or to a different drive.